Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated

-Several implementations of real-time \ac{TDDFT} are already available based on real-space multigrids\cite{RMG} (within the \texttt{RMG} code), \texttt{NWChem} has an implementation based on Gaussian basis sets\cite{NWChem}. \texttt{Octopus} \cite{tancogne_dejean_octopus_2020,C5CP00351B} works on a real-space grid and can be used to perform real-time simulation of spin-polarized systems, \texttt{Elk} \cite{ELK} is a full-potential linearized augmented plane-waves (FP-LAPW) code working for crystalline solids that can also simulate real-time evolution of magnetic systems.
-The \texttt{INQ} code\cite{INQ2021} is designed to provide a coherent and computationally efficient framework for the implementation of \ac{TDDFT} that can make use of large GPU-based supercomputers. \texttt{INQ} is a streamlined implementation of \ac{DFT} and \ac{TDDFT} that is very compact, only 12,000 lines of code, and that is easy to maintain and further develop.
+Several implementations of real-time \ac{TDDFT} are already available\cite{RMG,NWChem,Baczewski2014,Draeger2017,Noda2019,Khne2020,Mortensen2024} and some of these can perform spin-dynamics. \textsc{Octopus}\cite{tancogne_dejean_octopus_2020,C5CP00351B} works on a real-space grid and can be used to perform real-time simulation of spin polarized systems. \textsc{Elk} \cite{Elk_code} is a full-potential linearized augmented plane-waves (FP-LAPW) code working for crystalline solids that can also simulate real-time evolution of magnetic systems.
+The \textsc{INQ} code\cite{INQ2021} is a plane-wave basis code, designed to provide a coherent and computationally efficient framework for the implementation of \ac{TDDFT} that can make use of large GPU-based supercomputers. \textsc{INQ} is a very compact streamlined implementation of \ac{DFT} and \ac{TDDFT}, only 15,000 lines of code, that is easy to maintain and further develop.
 Here we discuss the implementation of non-collinear spin \ac{DFT} and \ac{TDDFT} in the code, which provides an accurate and efficient tool to study various spin-related phenomena in and out of equilibrium.

-In section~(\ref{sec:theory}) we discuss the theoretical background required for the non-collinear spin \ac{DFT} implementation.
-In section~(\ref{sec:implement}) we present the details of the implementation.
-In section~(\ref{sec:res}) we present results and a comparison with other codes by looking in particular at the dynamics under external electric and magnetic pulses.
+In section~\ref{sec:theory} we discuss the theoretical background required for the non-collinear spin \ac{DFT} implementation.
+In section~\ref{sec:implement} we present the details of the implementation.
+In section~\ref{sec:res} we present results and a comparison with other codes by looking in particular at the dynamics under external electric and magnetic pulses.

-\section{Theoretical background}
+\section{Theoretical Background}

-Before introducing the non-collinear version of spin \ac{DFT} in subsection (\ref{sec:noncolSDFT}) we briefly discuss the collinear version in (\ref{sec:spinpol}). \ac{TDDFT} and its non-collinear version are discussed in sections (\ref{sec:tddft}) and (\ref{sec:nc-tddft}).
-In the remaining part of the theory section, we analyze the approximations used to implement the non-collinear equations in \texttt{INQ}.
+Before introducing the non-collinear version of spin \ac{DFT} in subsection \ref{sec:noncolSDFT} we briefly discuss the collinear version in \ref{sec:spinpol}. \ac{TDDFT} and its non-collinear version are discussed in sections \ref{sec:tddft} and \ref{sec:nc-tddft}.
+In the remaining part of the theory section, we analyze the approximations used to implement the non-collinear equations in \textsc{INQ}.